Hire in Thailand

-Non-competition and non-solicitation clauses are considered to protect commercial rights and benefits of both parties, and this has to be a reciprocal agreement where:
+Non-competition and non-solicitation clauses are considered to protect commercial rights and benefits of both parties.
+This must be a reciprocal agreement where:

-- in force for specific businesses only, and for a defined period that is considered to be fair
+- It is enforced for specific businesses only and for a defined period that is considered to be fair.

 Fixed Term Contracts

-Fixed-term contracts can only be used for certain types of work, e.g. special projects for up to 2 years, work of a temporary nature and seasonal work.
-The Labor Protection Act governs fixed-term employment contracts, and stipulates that it must be in writing when the employment commences.
+Fixed-term contracts can only be used for certain types of work (e.g. special projects for up to two years or work of a temporary nature and seasonal work).
+The Labor Protection Act governs fixed-term employment contracts and stipulates that it must be in writing when the employment commences.
 Fixed-term contracts must explicitly state that they are ‘fixed’ by defining the start and end date of employment.
 In the contract, it must be clearly stated that the employment will be terminated at the end of the period.